MARS-Sep: Multimodal-Aligned Reinforced Sound Separation: Introduction

 We validate \textbf{MARS-Sep} on VGGSOUND-clean+ and MUSIC-clean+ \citep{dongclipsep} across Text-, Audio-, and Image-Queried separation.
 Extensive experiments show consistent gains over prior methods, improving SDR/SIR/SAR/SI-SDRi and notably higher CLAP score, while qualitative analyses highlight clearer suppression of non-target sources and better category discrimination.

-Our contributions are summarized as follows: \begin{itemize} \item We formulate query-conditioned sound separation as a trust-region reinforcement learning problem, which optimizes a factorized Beta mask policy on time-frequency bins. \item We introduce a progressive alignment strategy that fine-tunes the multimodal encoder to enhance cross-modal discriminability and provide stable, informative reward signals, thereby mitigating reward hacking. \item We demonstrate consistent improvements across SDR/SIR/SAR and SI-SDRi, alongside higher CLAP scores and clearer qualitative separation, confirming both signal-level and semantic gains. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We formulate query-conditioned sound separation as a trust-region reinforcement learning problem, which optimizes a factorized Beta mask policy on time-frequency bins. \item We introduce a progressive alignment strategy that fine-tunes the multimodal encoder to enhance cross-modal discriminability and provide stable, informative reward signals, thereby mitigating reward hacking. \item We demonstrate consistent improvements across SDR/SIR/SAR and SI-SDRi, alongside higher CLAP scores and clearer qualitative separation for both synthesized and in-the-wild samples, confirming both signal-level and semantic gains. \end{itemize}